Requirements

 When you declare an Economics major, you will be assigned an advisor who is a member of the Economics Department.
 Your relationship with your advisor is very important and we recommend that you meet regularly with your advisor --- at least once per semester.
 This is your chance to develop a long-term relationship with a faculty member, who is there to provide advice, support, and potentially letters of recommendation.

 You can meet with your advisor to map out a set of courses for your major and to discuss other courses at Cornell (although since Economics faculty advise only Economics majors, our knowledge of non-economics courses is limited).
-You can also see your advisor to discuss career planning or to discuss any issues that you are currently dealing with.
+You can also see your advisor to discuss career planning or to discuss any issues that you are currently facing.

 Choosing Your Advisor